bparanj/crystal/security/path/bug-bounty.md

 6. Document and report findings:
    - Keep detailed notes and screenshots of your findings.
-   - Write clear and concise reports, including steps to reproduce the vulnerability and its potential impact.
+   - Write clear and concise reports,  steps to reproduce the vulnerability and its potential impact.
    - Submit your reports to the bug bounty program, following their reporting guidelines.

 7. Collaborate and learn from the community: